-A-Level and BTEC courses last for two years; we ask that you select three full A Levels/BTECs plus an enrichment course, which will afford you a breadth of study whilst also ensuring you benefit from the new linear specifications, which now allow more time for specific subject skill development.
-You will also be offered the AQA Extended Project Qualification (EPQ) to show you have the advanced study and research skills needed for university study.
+A-Level and BTEC courses last for two years; we ask that you select three full A Levels/BTECs plus an enrichment course, which will afford you a breadth of study whilst also ensuring you benefit from the linear specifications, which now allow more time for specific subject skill development.
+You will also be offered the AQA Extended Project Qualification (EPQ) to show you have the advanced study and research skills needed for university study if you so choose to study.
 A small number of students, who have achieved a minimum average point score of 7.4 in their GCSEs, will be invited to take 4 full A Level subjects should they wish to do so.

-In the Upper Sixth you will continue with your three full A Level subjects (or four) which will form the basis of your UCAS offer for university entrance.
+In the Upper Sixth you will continue with your three full A Level subjects (or four) which will form the basis of your UCAS offer for university entrance, degree apprenticeship or other.